-Originally from Saint-Malo (France), he studied biological engineering in Limoges (France), specializing in food and biological industries and graduating in 2007.
+Originally from France, he studied biological engineering in Limoges (France), specializing in food and biological industries and graduating in 2007 (Diplôme Universitaire de Technologie [DUT], a two-year university degree in technology).
 He completed a year of preparatory school and passed the national entry exam for veterinary medicine.
-He studied veterinary medicine in Nantes (France) and graduated in 2014.
+He studied veterinary medicine in Nantes (France) and graduated in 2014 (Diplôme d'Etat de docteur vétérinaire [DEDV], the French DVM).
 He completed a rotating internship in equine medicine in Nantes in 2013-2014.
 He then worked in mixed animal practice in Kourou (French Guiana, South America) in 2014-2015.

-From 2015 to 2019, he completed a residency in large animal internal medicine at the Western College of Veterinary Medicine at the University of Saskatchewan, Saskatoon (Canada).
-He also completed a project based Master of Sciences degree for which he performed a study on the pharmacokinetics and pharmacodynamics of doxycycline in a Streptococcus equi subsp. zooepidemicus infection model in horses.
+From 2015 to 2019, he completed a residency in large animal internal medicine at the Western College of Veterinary Medicine at the University of Saskatchewan, Saskatoon (Canada) and received the ACVIM board certification in 2019 (DACVIM-LA).
+He also completed a project-based Master of Sciences degree (MSc) for which he performed a study on the pharmacokinetics and pharmacodynamics of doxycycline in a Streptococcus equi subsp. zooepidemicus infection model in horses.

-Diplomate of American Veterinary College of Internal Medicine (Large Animal)
+Diplomate of American Veterinary College of Internal Medicine (Large Animal), 2019